LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/enable-push.md

 ### Prerequisites
-- **LiveEngage account** with messaging enabled and the mobile app configured.
+- **LiveEngage account** information, messaging enabled, and the mobile app configured.
-- LiveEngage **login credentials**:
-  - Account number
-  - User ID with administrator permissions
-  - Password

   <div class="notice">If you don't know your account information, you can get it from your LivePerson account team.</div>
 - **Firebase Cloud Messaging (FCM) SDK** installed and set up.
 For more details, see [Google FCM](https://firebase.google.com/docs/cloud-messaging/android/client).
 - **Registration token for the client app instance**, which identifies your app in LiveEngage.
 On initial startup of your app, the FCM SDK generates a registration token.